DeRauk/repo-follow-swifttype/README.md

 1. Put all repositories, branches, and commits in my local database to limit the information I need to get from the Github api
 2. Made it less real time.
 I only allow a repository to check for updates every 30 seconds, this could be designed to dynamically grow and shrink based on how many repositories I'm keeping track of.
 3. Make sure there was a push to the repository before getting updated information about branches and commits.
 If there wasn't, I only used one rate-limit currency thing-a-majig instead of one for each branch + 1 for the commits.
 4. Only ask Github for commits created later than the latest commit we have in the database.
 This reduces the number of pages/rate limits we use.
-(My objective here was to only get new commits, but it's faulty logic, I explain more in the bugs section)
+(My objective here was to only get new commits, but it's faulty logic, I explain more in the bugs section.)
+Because of this, I don't limit how far back we store commits.
+We don't lose much by this, except our database tables getting too large, and for that we could just add older history tables that perform a little worse and keep the 'current' commits table small and fresh.

 ### Bottleneck 2: The Database
 Easy answer, but I'll take a freebie when I can get it.
 I added in a caching framework to avoid database hits when possible and use it in 2 places: